lensesio/lenses-helm-charts/charts/lenses/tests/README.md

 Snapshot match takes a snapshot the current run and compares with the latest one.
 When it fails, it means that a change that is not explicitly tested has been found.
 If this happens follow the steps:

-- Review the changes in the faield test
+- Review the changes in the failed test
 - Write tests that cover this change (optional but highly recommended)
 - Run `helm unittest -3 -u charts/lenses` to update the snapshot manifest
 - Commit the changes